Jet setters: US starts grueling stretch Sunday at Swiss - WTMJ

 “We give them the proper nutrition We talk to them about the proper rest that they need and hydration that they need,” Berhalter said.

-Aaronson was among nine Americans winning 12 trophies in Europe this season, which culminated Saturday when Chelsea midfielder Christian Pulisic and Manchester City backup goalkeeper Zack Steffen met in the Champions League final.
-They will join the U.S. team in Denver.
+Aaronson was among nine Americans winning 12 trophies in Europe this season, which culminated Saturday when Chelsea midfielder Christian Pulisic became the first American to play in and win a Champions League final.
+Pulisic’s team beat Manchester City, where U.S. goalkeeper Zack Steffen is the backup,.

 Aaronson won the Austrian Bundesliga and Austrian Cup, Steffen became the first American to win a Premier League medal and also won the League Cup.